Disponible con licencia de Image Analyst.

 - Passive stereo viewing system—Polarized glasses are paired with dual high resolution monitors and beam splitter.

-Both systems use an appropriate video card, RAM, SSD, and CPU.
-See the set up instructions for the graphic card and different stereographic viewing kits:
+Both systems use an appropriate video card, RAM, SSD, CPU, and a 3D input device.
+See the set-up instructions for the graphic card and different stereographic viewing kits:

 After your stereo viewing hardware is set up, you must configure ArcGIS Pro software setup.